Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup: Analyzing Midpoint Mixup Training Dynamics on General Multi-View Data

-While Assumption \ref{as2} seems complicated, it is immediately true \textit{for all} distributions falling under Definition \ref{datadist} if one considers $C_P = 1$ (the simplest setting in which there is only a single signal patch).
-Additionally, even in the case of general $C_P$, we can verify empirically (see Section \ref{empiricalver} of the Appendix) that the assumption holds for several log-concave distributions, and thus conjecture that it should be possible to prove Assumption \ref{as2} for (at least a subset of) log-concave distributions.
-We can now state the analogue of Theorem \ref{ermresult} for Midpoint Mixup as follows.

-\begin{restatable}{theorem}{mixuptheorem} For $k$ and $N$ sufficiently large and the settings stated in Assumptions \ref{as1} and \ref{as2}, we have that the following hold with probability $1 - O(1/k)$ after running gradient descent with a step size $\eta = O(1/\poly(k))$ for $O(\poly(k)/\eta)$ iterations on $J_{MM}(g, \X)$ (for sufficiently large polynomials in $k$): \begin{enumerate} \item (Training accuracy is perfect): For all $(x_i, y_i) \in \X$, we have $\argmax_s g^s(x_i) = y_i$. \item (Both features are learned): For each class $y \in [k]$, both $v_{y, 1}$ and $v_{y, 2}$ are learned in the sense of Definition \ref{flearn} by the model $g$. \end{enumerate} Furthermore, the above remains true for all $t = O(\poly(k))$ for any polynomial in $k$. \end{restatable}
+\begin{restatable}{theorem}{mixuptheorem} For $k$ and $N$ sufficiently large and the settings stated in Assumptions \ref{as1}, we have that the following hold with probability $1 - O(1/k)$ after running gradient descent with a step size $\eta = O(1/\poly(k))$ for $O(\poly(k)/\eta)$ iterations on $J_{MM}(g, \X)$ (for sufficiently large polynomials in $k$): \begin{enumerate} \item (Training accuracy is perfect): For all $(x_i, y_i) \in \X$, we have $\argmax_s g^s(x_i) = y_i$. \item (Both features are learned): For each class $y \in [k]$, both $v_{y, 1}$ and $v_{y, 2}$ are learned in the sense of Definition \ref{flearn} by the model $g$. \end{enumerate} Furthermore, the above remains true for all $t = O(\poly(k))$ for any polynomial in $k$. \end{restatable}

-\textbf{Proof Sketch.} The core idea of the proof relies on similar techniques to that of Proposition \ref{linearmixupcase}, but the non-linear part of the $\relu$ activation introduces a few additional difficulties due to the fact that the gradients in the non-linear regime are much smaller than those in the linear regime of $\relu$.
-Nevertheless, we show that even these smaller gradients are sufficient enough for the feature correlation that is lagging behind to catch up in polynomial time.
+\textbf{Proof Sketch.} The core idea of the proof relies on similar techniques to that of Proposition \ref{linearmixupcase}, but the nonlinear part of the $\relu$ activation introduces a few additional difficulties due to the fact that the gradients in the nonlinear par are much smaller than those in the linear part of $\relu$.
+Nevertheless, we show that even these smaller gradients are sufficient for the feature correlation that is lagging behind to catch up in polynomial time.